-Nowadays that the stream’s popularity has dropped, there still remains a niche audience bent on maintaining the stream and the community’s ideals, through the use of in-game references, social media postings, and fan art among others.
+At the moment, the stream’s participation has declined, although there still remains a niche audience bent on maintaining the community and its ideals.
 More remarkable is the fact that despite significant changes to the scope and orientation of the community, those archives of the past fame are still talked about and respected by its members.
 Moreover, during the lockdown period of 2020, an initiative to revisit the stream’s past days took place, sparking the interest about it again.

-In this presentation, I examine how the Twitch Plays Pokémon case transcends the regular case of user-generated fan art, and becomes an example of pure fan-generated narrative.
-I also look at its effect on hacking cultures and the video game streaming industry in total, while also reflecting on its current status of declined popularity, and the tools used by the few remaining members to keep the community alive, often through references to the past, archived material.
+I examine how this case transcends the regular case of user-generated fan art, and becomes one of the first examples of pure fan-generated narrative.
+In this presentation, I also reflect on its current status of declined popularity and the tools used by the remaining members to keep the community alive, often through references to archived material.

 Aris Emmanouloudis is a PhD candidate on Cultural Analysis at the University of Amsterdam.
 Having finished his MA degree on Media Studies, he began his research on tactics of resistance in on-line cultures of video game fandom.
 He has also worked as a teaching assistant for a course on games and game studies, and has been curating and organising lectures on various issues around video games and popular culture.

 Japanese Visual Media Graph: Providing researchers with data from enthusiast communities